 This is what you'll need to do:

-IMPORTANT: You should label each spark plug wire with its location before you remove the spark plugs so that you can connect them (the spark plug wires) back to the correct spark plug once you're done with the compression test.
+IMPORTANT: Label each spark plug wire with its location before you remove the spark plugs so that you can reconnect them back to the correct spark plug once you're done with the compression test.

-Write down the compression test result and the cylinder the test result belongs to.
+Record the compression test result and the cylinder to which the test result pertains.

-Repeat the test in the next 5 cylinders.
+Repeat steps 4 thru 7 on the next 5 cylinders.

 CASE 1: Low or no compression in 2 side by side cylinders (of the same bank).
 This indicates a problem that's usually caused by: